Pack Creation

 and not define compiler:

-explicit.
-The compiler:
+explicitly.
+The available toolchain's compiler:

 When minimum pack versions are specified, the semantic versioning of packs should ensure that newer pack versions work also.
 As the *.cbuild-pack.yml

-file fixes pack versions, this file should be not stored in the pack.
+file fixes pack versions, this file should not be stored in the pack.

-Examples may contain in the *.csolution.yml
+Examples may contain multiple related projects in the *.csolution.yml

 file as the tools select the first target-type